 You have a short timescale in which to purchase the entire, or a substantial part of the company, including its debt, from the liquidator.
 This purchase includes the company name and the rights to use it.
 All company creditors must be informed, and a notice placed in the Gazette within 28 days of purchase.

 - Apply to court to retain the name

 You can apply to the court within seven days of the date of liquidation to keep the name.
 You can use it for up to six weeks, or until a decision has been made by the court.
 Bear in mind, though, that they might not rule in your favour.

 Some companies have very similar names if they are part of a group, and an exception exists to allow for this and prevent associated businesses being adversely affected by one of their group.

 There are severe penalties if you go against these rules, including fines and imprisonment.
 The courts take a dim view of anyone suspected of trying to mislead the public or creditors, and you may also become personally responsible for company debt from the time when you took over the name.

 These penalties could also be applied to anyone acting on the instructions of someone who has contravened Section 216, if they are aware of what is happening.
 These rules are in place to prevent unscrupulous directors from evading their responsibilities to creditors by simply setting up a new company following liquidation of their old business.

 If you’re in any doubt as to whether or not these rules apply to you, Real Business Rescue is here to help.
 We offer same-day consultations to discuss your situation, and the options available.
-With 100 offices across the UK, you’re never far away from expert and confidential advice.
+With nationwide offices, you’re never far away from expert and confidential advice.